 Student: any person who attends or has attended the university.

 Education records: any record maintained by the university which is directly related to a student, with the following exceptions:

-The following is a list of the types of Education Records that the University of Puget Sound maintains, their locations, and their custodians.
+The following is a list of Education Records that the University of Puget Sound maintains, their locations, and their custodians.

 |Office of the Registrar

 |Financial Records||Office of Financial Services

 Academic Department or

 |Center for Writing and

 Learning, Howarth 109